 Other surnames listed which are almost exclusively found in Donegal are:

 - McKeeney: this is almost only found (using this spelling) in Donegal although the spelling McKeany is found in Fermanagh.

 - Crampshy or Cramshy (usually now spelt Crampsie or Crampsy) is found only in the Northwestern counties and mainly in Donegal.

 - Loag (now usually Logue) which is also almost exclusively found in the Northwestern counties, particularly Donegal.

 We have published a list of the tenants of the estate in 1750 in another blog, available here.
 Ancestor Network will offer 1 free hour of research by a professional researcher to conduct further research on these individuals, or on the lists of tenants of the estate of which there are around 150 for the period 1750-59.
 We can also obtain images of the original documents.
 Click here and quote ‘Donegal SS28’ in the subject line.
 The images above are a part of the painting ‘Harvesters’ by Charles Lamb, and an extract from Ms. 7885, created by Ancestor Network and reproduced courtesy of the National Library of Ireland.
 We also publish ‘A Guide to Tracing your Donegal Ancestors‘ by local historian Helen Meehan.

 The list of labourers is below and is headed: Labourers May 22nd 1759 till November 1st 1759.
-There are similar lists (same individuals) in 1758.
+There are similar lists (with the same individuals) in 1758.